 The effects of pegylated recombinant factor VIIa were evaluated in experimental models.

 At the time of submission of the application for orphan designation, clinical trials were ongoing.

 At the time of submission pegylated recombinant factor VIIa was not authorised anywhere in the world for the treatment of haemophilia A or designated as orphan medicinal product elsewhere for this condition.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted a positive opinion on 8 April 2008, recommending the granting of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 8 April 2008 recommending the granting of this designation.

 - Opinions on orphan medicinal products designations are based on the following cumulative criteria: